msanvarov/nest-rest-typeorm-boilerplate/README.md

 #### Manual Deployment without Docker

+- Clone the repo via `git clone https://github.com/msanvarov/nest-rest-typeorm-boilerplate`.

+- Download dependencies via `npm i` or `yarn`.

-- Create a .env file using the `cp .env.example .env` command and replace the existing environment variables with personal configuration settings (username and password database).
+- Create a **.env file** via the `cp .env.example .env` command and replace the existing environment variable placeholders with valid responses.

-- Download dependencies using `npm i` or `yarn`

-- Start the app in pre-production mode by using `npm run start` or `npm run start:dev` for development (the app will be exposed on the port 9000; not to conflict with React, Angular, or Vue)
+- Start the app in development mode by using `npm run start` (the app will be exposed on the [port 4200](http://localhost:4200); not to conflict with React, Angular, or Vue ports).

 #### Deploying with Docker 🐳